 While the software market is flooded with subtractive synths and samplers, there have been relatively few attempts at the software workstation or 'sound module'.
-IK Multimedia's popular Sampletank software (reviewed elsewhere in this month's SOS) gets close to the concept, providing a streamlined interface to a large selection of sample-based sounds, as does Plugsound.
+IK Multimedia's popular Sampletank 2 software gets close to the concept, providing a streamlined interface to a large selection of sample-based sounds, as does Plugsound.
 However, nobody has really come close the immediacy of using an instrument like a Korg Triton, and this is where Steinberg and their collaborators Wizoo — the design team is the same one responsible for Virtual Guitarist and Xphraze — hope to score with their latest collaboration, Hypersonic.

 Hypersonic is supplied as a VST Instrument for Mac and Windows users, and Mac users also get an Audio Units version for running under Logic.
 Each instance of Hypersonic is 16-part multitimbral with a maximum of 1024 voices (64 voices for each part), and you can have up to 32 individual outputs, which are assigned through 16 output banks.
 These output banks can be configured as either stereo, mono, or quad, although the latter quad (four channels on one fader) output is only available to Cubase SX v2 and Nuendo v2 users — in all other hosts, a Quad channel will be displayed on the mixer as four mono channels.